eyashiro/eyashiro.github.io/pages/research-operations.md

 2017

 * Bioinformatic pipeline development for virus detection in metagenomes.
-* Analyze the effect of diet on canine gut microbiomes
+* Analyze the effect of diet on animal gut microbiomes

 <br />